webpy/webpy.github.com/tutorial2.en.md

     name = 'Bob'    print render.index(name)

+('index' is the name of the template and 'name' is the argument passed to it)

 Visit your site and it should say hello to Bob.

 **Development tip:** Add , `cache=False` to the end of your `render` call to have web.py reload your templates every time you visit the page.